How To Watch All Transformers Movies In Chronological Order

 Transformers: Revenge of the Fallen (2009)

 Transformers: Revenge of the Fallen is the sequel to the first live-action Transformers film and comes fifth in chronological order.
 The story picks up two years after the events of the first film.
 The Autobots, led by Optimus Prime, have now formed an alliance with the humans, working together to combat Decepticon threats.
-However, a new danger looms as a resurrected Megatron forms an alliance with the ancient and powerful Fallen, who seeks to harvest the power of a hidden device called the Sun Harvester.
+However, a new danger looms as a resurrected Megatron forms an alliance with the ancient and powerful Fallen, the founder and true leader of the Decepticons who is seeking to harvest the power of a hidden device called the Sun Harvester.

 The film features intense action sequences, large-scale robot battles and the introduction of new Transformers characters.
 It also delves deeper into the history and mythology of the Transformers, revealing ancient secrets and the pivotal role humans play in their ongoing conflict.